googlefonts/roboto-flex/README.md

 # Roboto Extremo

 This project upgrades Roboto and Roboto Delta to become a more diverse Variable Font.

+This upgrade will include adding glyphs to the Google Latin Plus set, matching Amstelvar.
+Axes are to include: Optical Size, Weight, Width, Grade, XOPQ, YOPQ, XTRA, and YTRA.

 **[Download latest development TTF](https://github.com/TypeNetwork/Roboto-Extremo/blob/master/fonts/RobotoExtremo-VF.ttf)**